 The holidaymaker should make every effort to keep the property, fixtures and fittings and all contents in the same state of repair and condition as at the start of the holiday.
 Any accidental dame or breakages should be reported to the property owner (or their representative) prior to departure.
 The property owner retains the right to make an additional charge for damage and breakages although it should be noted that minor breakages and reasonable wear and tear (in the opinion of the property owner) will not be charged for.

 Every endeavour is made to ensure your stay with us is memorable for all the right reasons.
 However, we do recognise that from to time things do go wrong.
-In these circumstances, it is the responsibility of the holidaymaker to make any such problem known to the property owner (or their representative) immediately it becomes apparent, thereby giving the property owner the opportunity to correct the situation.
+In these circumstances, it is the responsibility of the holidaymaker to make any such problem known to the property owner (or their representative) immediately when it becomes apparent, thereby giving the property owner the opportunity to correct the situation.
 Unless this procedure is followed, no subsequent claim will be entertained.

 The property owner will make every endeavour to rectify any identified problems as soon as is reasonably possible.